Recap: PEPR 2020 — Data Governance

-This post is the first blog post in a seven-post series.
-If you want to see all the posts in the series check out Recap: Privacy Engineering Practice and Respect 2020.
+This post is the first blog post in a seven-post series recapping the PEPR 2020 conference.
+If you're wondering what PEPR is or want to see the other PEPR conference recaps check out this post!

 - Beyond Access: Using ABAC Frameworks to Implement Privacy and Security Policies

 - Responsible Design through Experimentation: Learnings from LinkedIn